Wolverine971/9takes/src/blog/enneagram/how-each-ennagram-type-unwinds.md

 ---
 title: 'How Each Enneagram Type Unwinds'
 description: 'Unwind and recharge the right way!
-Discover the perfect activities to relax and de-stress, based on your unique Enneagram type.'
+See the ideal activities to relax and de-stress for each Enneagram type.'
 author: 'DJ Wayne'
 date: '2023-12-08'
 loc: 'https://9takes.com/blog/enneagram/how-each-ennagram-type-unwinds'
-lastmod: '2023-12-08'
+lastmod: '2024-01-28'
 changefreq: 'monthly'
 priority: '0.6'
 published: true